hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

 All the Vedantists agree on three points.
 They believe in God, in the Vedas as revealed, and in cycles.
 We have already considered the Vedas.
-The belief about cycles is as follows: All matter throughout the universe is the outcome of one primal matter called Âkâsha; and all force, whether gravitation, attraction or repulsion, or life, is the outcome of one primal force called Prâna.
+The belief about cycles is as follows: All matter throughout the universe is the outcome of one primal matter called Âkāsha; and all force, whether gravitation, attraction or repulsion, or life, is the outcome of one primal force called Prāna.
 Prana acting on Akasha is creating or projecting[4](#fn4) the universe.
 At the beginning of a cycle, Akasha is motionless, unmanifested.
 Then Prana begins to act, more and more, creating grosser and grosser forms out of Akasha —